Purchase Computers and Software

 - Uninstall file sharing programs (for music, movies, software, etc. you don't own) prior to arriving at Cornell to avoid copyright infringement risks.

-- Find answers to all your questions about Cornell's IT Services including free tools to help you collaborate and stay organized.
-Plus, learn what to do if your computer or NetID password are ever compromised at Student IT Resources.
+- Find FREE antivirus solutions and install FREE software that increases your chances of recovering a lost or stolen laptop or smartphone, and learn what to do if your computer or NetID password are ever compromised at Student IT Resources.

 - Set your NetID password security questions so you can reset your password if you ever forget it or suspect it has been stolen.

-- Enroll in Two-Step Login so you can access services vital to getting started as a new student, such as Student Center, Student Essentials, and more.
+- Enroll in Two-Step Login so you can access services vital to getting started as a new student, such as Student Center and Student Essentials.
 Two-Step Login blocks criminals from using stolen Cornell passwords by also requiring something they don't have, such as your cell phone.

 - Always practice risk prevention to minimize the chances of theft or compromise to your devices.
-Safeguard your mobile devices against malicious software and loss or theft by using recommended security precautions.
+Apply best practices to safeguard your mobile devices against malicious software and loss or theft by using security precautions for mobile handheld devices.
 Find more online security tips and information at the IT Security and Policy page.

 Student IT Resources